Sophie Auster: Career

 In 2016, Auster began work on her last full length album, Next Time, with producer Tore Johansson.
 Introduced by fellow songwriter, Nicole Atkins, Sophie packed her bags and left to record her album with Johansson in Malmo, Sweden.
-Secluded in the Swedish countryside, Johansson and Auster, alongside musician and producer assistant, Martin Gjerstadd worked steadily for months to record and mix the album.
+Johansson and Auster, alongside musician and producer assistant, Martin Gjerstadd worked for months recording and mixing the album.
 After shopping the completed album around for over a year to different labels, Sophie was then signed to a recording and publishing contract with BMG Music worldwide, and Next Time was released in April 2019.
 Sophie toured the album extensively around Europe and the United States.
 She subsequently opened for Rock and Roll Hall of Fame inductee Bryan Ferry in the summer of 2019.
-The lead single, "Mexico", off Next Time will be featured in the upcoming John Turturro film The Jesus Rolls.
+The lead single, "Mexico", from Next Time will be featured in the upcoming John Turturro film The Jesus Rolls.
 The film had its world premiere at The Rome Film Festival on October 16, 2019.
-It is scheduled to be released on February 28, 2020, by Screen Media Films.
+It was scheduled to be released on February 28, 2020, by Screen Media Films.
 The film stars Susan Sarandon, Bobby Cannavale, Audrey Tautou, Pete Davidson, and Christopher Walken.

-After touring, Auster jumped back into the studio with Brooklyn based producer Daniel Schlett.
-The two worked together to create a more progressive pop sound for the indie songstress.
-In November 2019, the two song EP entitled "History Happens at Night" was released via BMG Music.
-An accompanying music video for the single "If I Could" followed, starring trans activist and actress, Jari Jones, and Are You the One?
+After touring, Auster went back into the studio with Brooklyn-based producer Daniel Schlett.
+Together they created a more progressive pop sound for the indie singer.
+In November 2019, the two song EP entitled History Happens at Night was released via BMG Music.
+An accompanying music video for the single "If I Could" followed, featuring trans activist and actress, Jari Jones, and Are You the One?
 MTV alum, Basit Shittu.
-The video was premiered on V Magazine's website in November 2019 and is directed by Auster's photographer husband, Spencer Ostrander, and cinematographer, Theodore King.
-She is currently working on new music in New York City.
+The video, premiered on V Magazine's website in November 2019, is directed by Auster's photographer husband, Spencer Ostrander, and cinematographer, Theodore King.
+She continues working on new music in New York City.